Prescribing medicinal cannabis

 - some forms of chronic non-cancer pain.

-Clinicians should not:
+Prescribers should not:

 - consider medicinal cannabis as an alternative treatment for cancer.